-The financial statements were authorised for issue by the Board of Directors on 5 April 2021.
+The financial statements were authorised for issue by the Board of Directors on 5 April 2022.

-1. Basis of preparation
+Basis of preparation 1.

-(a) Statement of compliance
+Statement of compliance (a)

 The financial statements of the Group and of the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRSs"), International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.